zihanz12/uiuc-cs-wiki/guide/section4.md

 **IMPORTANT NOTE:** All of the recommendations in this section are based on general consensus.
 Your ability to combine certain classes is ultimately determined by your own limits, strengths, and weaknesses as a student.
 The recommendations provided below should not be taken as gospel.

 ### CS128 + CS173:
 Yes.
-The CS curriculum's [curriculum map](https://grainger.illinois.edu/academics/undergraduate/majors-and-minors/cs-map) explicitly lists CS128 and CS173 as being taken together, and if you are a CS major you will need to take these courses concurrently to graduate on time.
+The CS department's [curriculum map](https://grainger.illinois.edu/academics/undergraduate/majors-and-minors/cs-map) explicitly lists CS128 and CS173 as being taken together, and if you are a CS major you will need to take these courses concurrently to graduate on time.

 ### CS225 + CS233:
 Doable, but not universally advisable.
 CS225 and CS233 are not particularly difficult, but they do have a large amount of work associated with them.
 This means that if you are not careful and overburden yourself with difficult or high-workload classes, this combination may be more work than it's worth.